Menu

 • Manu Bhaker’s parents say that she is such an adventurous and fearless girl that once during a bungee-jumping in Shimla, she didn’t even wait for the instructor’s advice to jump off the platform.

-• Manu’s father is not fully convinced that she would stick to shooting forever.
+• Manu’s father is not fully convinced that she will stick to shooting forever.
 He further says, “I wouldn’t be surprised if she tells me one day that she wants to quit the sport, even if she has won an Olympic medal.
 Woh alag type ki ladki hai.”

 Manu Bhaker With Her Father